 Entertaining Yourself in KSA

-Alcohol and drinking alcohol is illegal, so you will not find a bar, you also cannot even take a single woman out with you as mixing of the sexes is also not allowed!
+Alcohol and drinking alcohol are illegal, so you will not find a bar; you also cannot even take a single woman out with you, as mixing of the sexes is also not allowed!
 There is not even a cinema for you to go and sit in!

-If you want to go out you have few choices if you are a single man, you can go to the Mall, but sometimes they will not allow in single men at the weekends when there are lots of families there.
-You could also go to a private beach, but again many will not allow in single men!
+If you want to go out, you have few choices; if you are a single man, you can go to the mall, but sometimes they will not allow single men at the weekends when there are lots of families there.
+You could also go to a private beach, but again many will not allow single men!

-If you are married and have children, then the malls are great, many of the larger ones have full amusement parks with rides for the kids.
-The private beaches are also quite relaxed and many will turn a blind eye (while they are not starring) at women in swimsuits or even bikinis.
+If you are married and have children, then the malls are great; many of the larger ones have full amusement parks with rides for the kids.
+The private beaches are also quite relaxed, and many will turn a blind eye (while they are not staring) at women in swimsuits or even bikinis.
 But be careful as not all will allow it and it will depend on the other guests present.

 You can also find excursions through most of the compounds, allowing you to go off for everything from trips into the desert to diving in the Red sea.